I-129S, Nonimmigrant Petition Based on Blanket L Petition

-- A request for an extension of stay must be filed on behalf of the alien employee using Form I-129; or
+- You must file a request for an extension of stay (using Form I-129) on behalf of the alien employee;

-- You (or in some cases, the alien) must file a request, according to applicable form instructions, for an immigration benefit that would allow the alien employee to remain in the United States must be filed; or
+- You (or in some cases, the alien) must file a request, according to applicable form instructions, for an immigration benefit that would allow the alien employee to remain in the United States; or

 - The alien employee must depart the United States and seek readmission to the U.S. according to existing law.